nvim-tree/nvim-tree.lua/README.md

 let g:nvim_tree_group_empty = 1 " 0 by default, compact folders that only contain a single folder into one node in the file tree let g:nvim_tree_lsp_diagnostics = 1 "0 by default, will show lsp diagnostics in the signcolumn.
-See :help nvim_tree_lsp_diagnostics let g:nvim_tree_disable_window_picker = 1 "0 by default, will disable the window picker. let g:nvim_tree_window_picker_exclude = {
+See :help nvim_tree_lsp_diagnostics let g:nvim_tree_disable_window_picker = 1 "0 by default, will disable the window picker. let g:nvim_tree_hijack_cursor = 0 "1 by default, when moving cursor in the tree, will position the cursor at the start of the file on the current line let g:nvim_tree_window_picker_exclude = {
     \   'filetype': [
     \     'packer',